quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QBreadcrumbsEl

-Removed "append" prop due to Vue Router v4 also [dropping it](https://next.router.vuejs.org/guide/migration/index.html#removal-of-append-prop-in-router-link).
+Removed "append" prop because Vue Router v4 [has also dropped it](https://next.router.vuejs.org/guide/migration/index.html#removal-of-append-prop-in-router-link).
 Added "tag" and "ripple" properties.

 #### QChatMessage

-By default, the "label", "name", "text" and "stamp" are protected by XSS attacks now.
-This means that all of the `*-sanitize` props have been dropped as this behavior is the standard in Quasar now.
-Should you wish to display HTML as content for these props you now need to explicitly specify them through new Boolean props (`*-html`).
+Now by default, the "label", "name", "text" and "stamp" are protected from XSS attacks.
+This means that all of the `*-sanitize` props have been dropped, as this behavior has now become the standard in Quasar.
+Should you wish to display HTML as content for these props, you now need to explicitly specify them through new Boolean props (`*-html`).

 | Removed Boolean prop | New opposite equivalent Boolean prop |
 | --- | --- |